 Hi, Jim Phelps here.
-I’m the author of three books about bipolar disorders for professionals and for patients and families, I just retired from direct patient care as of August 2018.
+I’m the author of three books about bipolar disorders for professionals and for patients and families.
+I just retired from direct patient care as of August 2018.
 That concluded 25 years of inpatient, outpatient and primary-care psychiatric consultation work.
-Current projects include research updates for Psychopharmacology Institute, a joint paper on chronotherapies with the International Society for Bipolar Disorders, and analyzing data on 3 years of primary care consultations.
-Meanwhile I hope to make this site more functional! — and add a few video versions of the main pages.

 UPDATE 6/2004: In response to a very brave disclosure by a fellow physician (JAMA 2004), here is my own, regarding my own mental health conditions.